nokia/SReXperts/docs/eda/beginner/notifications.md

 #### Configuring the Discord Provider

 Start with configuring the Discord Provider.
 In the context of the Notifier app, a Provider resource configures the destination where alarms can be sent.
-You can configure many [different providers](https://docs.eda.dev/apps/notifier/#providers) in the Notifier app, but for this task we will use Discord, as it is easy to set up in a short amount of time we have.
+You can configure many [different providers](https://docs.eda.dev/25.8/apps/notifier/#notification-destination) in the Notifier app such as Discord, Teams, Telegram, etc., but for this task we will use Discord, as it is easy and quick to set it up.

 ##### Logging in to Discord